Arts Organizations Aren’t Failing. Their Models Are.

 Processes – How do you operate?
 What habits, workflows, and decision-making systems define how your team gets things done?

-Profit (or Sustainability) Formula – How do you cover your costs and create a margin to sustain your work?
-This includes how your revenue is generated, which activities are funded, and what makes the model financially viable over time.
+Profit (or Sustainability) Formula – How do you cover your costs, create a margin, and sustain your work?

-If your value proposition evolves—but your programming calendar, marketing systems, or revenue targets still reflect the old model—you'll still feel like you're swimming upstream.
-New ideas will stall not because they’re flawed, but because the system wasn’t designed to support them.
+If your value proposition evolves—but your programming, marketing, or revenue plan still reflect the old model—you'll feel like you're swimming upstream.

 How to rebuild your model